8 Relaxing Things to Do in Orlando to Wind Down

 8 Relaxing Things to Do in Orlando!

+Need to change it up with some relaxing things to do in Orlando that bring some chill back to your thrill?
 Orlando is a mecca for amusement park-lovers.
 There's SeaWorld, Legoland, and Disney.
 But what if you want a break from the theme parks and the thrilling rides?
-Well, you'd be pleased to know that Orlando has plenty of relaxing destinations.
+Well, you'd be pleased to know that Orlando has plenty of relaxing destinations that sometimes only the locals know about!

 Best Relaxing Spots in (or near) Orlando